-The Application Certification provides a written certification that the Project will adhere to certain affirmative fair housing policies, tenant selection policies, subsidy acceptance policies and be willing to submit additional
+The Application Certification provides a written certification that the Project will adhere to certain affirmative fair housing policies, tenant selection policies, subsidy acceptance policies and be willing to submit additional documentation under certain circumstances.
+Among these requirements are adherence to Authority smoke-free

 The Organizational Chart includes all entities within the proposed single purpose entity Owner.
-All entities appearing on the organizational chart must also submit Sponsor Development Experience Certification forms, as described in Section VIII.N.i and Section VIII.N.ii.
+All entities appearing on the organizational chart must also submit Sponsor Development Experience Certification forms, as described in Section VIII.N.i and Section VIII.N.i.